mcdba/sort_by/README.markdown

     <%= paginated_sort_table(@blogs, {}, { :options => "go here" }) %>

-Check out the awesome will paginate docs on what these options are
+Check out the ["awesome will paginate docs"](http://wiki.github.com/mislav/will_paginate) on what these options are.

 ## Sorting Icons